bkshepherd/DaisySeedProjects/GuitarPedal1590b/docs/README.md

 I like to order my PCBs from https://oshpark.com or https://www.jlcpcb.com, but anywhere should work fine.

-Visit that website and simply upload the **DaisySeedPedal1590b.kicad_pcb** file.
+To get it built at Osh Park, simply upload the **DaisySeedPedal1590b.kicad_pcb** file to their website.
 They will show you what it's going to look like and they will give you a price for ordering 3 pcbs (that's their minimum order).
 I think I paid ~$40.
 It will take a week or two for it arrive and they look like this:

 ![PCBs](images/PCBs.png)